Amit Kothari

 1. Context before question.
 The 80/20 rule applies everywhere: 80% of good output comes from context, 20% from the question itself.
 Before any prompt, paste your company context document: who you are, what you do, who you serve, your competitors, your voice.
 This turns generic output into something useful.

 2. Use XML tags for structure.
 DreamHost tested 25 Claude techniques and found only 5 that consistently improved output.
-XML formatting was number one.
+Structured, labeled prompts ranked first, and XML tags are the cleanest way to do it.
 Wrap sections in <context>, <instructions>, and <output_format> tags.
 This probably works because Anthropic trains Claude’s system prompts using tags like <behavior_instructions>.

 3. Put long documents first, questions last.
 Anthropic’s own guidance says placing queries at the end of long context improves quality by up to 30%.
 Load the document first.
 Ask about it second.
 Not the other way around.